Toggle menu

 How to take part

-We'll be holding engagement events where you can speak to those involved in developing the proposal, ask questions and leave your feedback.
+We held engagement events where you could ask questions and leave your feedback.
 You can find the dates, times and locations on the "Get involved" page of the Two Councils website.

 If you have any questions or require the survey in an alternative format (for example large print, Braille, audio, Easy Read and alternative languages), please call 01235 422 425 or email jointheconversation@southandvale.gov.uk